YinCH-NJUUMB/YinCH-NJUUMB.github.io/_pages/about.md

 I am an assistant professor at Nanjing University of Information Science & Technology (NUIST) interested in ultrasound imaging and fuctional imaging.
 I received my Ph.D. degree in acoustics from Nanjing University in 2024.
 I am now working in the School of Integrated Circuits at NUIST and the Ultrasound in Medicine & Biology Group at Nanjing University.

-My research interests include ultrasound beamforming, thermal strain imaging, elastography, ultrasound thermometry, and .
+My research interests include ultrasound imaging, thermal strain imaging, elastography, motion estimation, vascular ultrasound, signal processing and machine learing.

 In my personal life, I enjoy music, swimming, video games and some programming works.

 A data-driven personal website